Get insider access

 • Mic noise handling is fair.

-The ASUS ROG Cetra True Wireless SpeedNova are decent for wireless gaming.
+The ASUS ROG Cetra True Wireless SpeedNova are fair for wireless gaming.
 With the wireless 2.4GHz USB dongle, they deliver low-latency audio and a stable connection.
 The dongle works on PCs, PlayStation, Nintendo Switch, and Android/iOS phones with a USB-C port.
 However, their latency is too high when used in Bluetooth mode for gaming.
-In their app, you also have access to effects like compression and EQ if you have trouble hearing your teammate.
+In their app, you can access effects like compression and EQ if you have trouble hearing your teammate.
+That said, the default tuning is very bassy and trebly, resulting in an obscured mid-range.

 Pros